fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

     }

 > In this case, you will not use MVVM pattern, which is extremely recommended in real projects.
-To keep it simple the code behind will have the behavior used by UI that in a MVVM pattern is defined in the ViewModel.
+To keep it simple, the code behind will have the behavior used by the UI, in which the code is defined in the ViewModel when an application implements the MVVM pattern.

 #### Creating the ItemTemplate

 The Listview has the “ItemTemplate” property that allows to define a “DataTemplate” for each row.
-In this case you will define a template as described in figure 34, which code will be:
+In this case you will define a template as described in figure 34, which the code will be:

      <ListView.ItemTemplate>
          <DataTemplate>